Catskill Mountain Railroad: Boiceville-Phoenicia Station (MP 21.59 to 27.5)

-The tracks from Boiceville to Phoenicia have been left in place and are now leased to Rail Explorers, a rail-bike tourism company.
+The tracks from Boiceville to Phoenicia have been left in place and are leased to Rail Explorers, a rail-bike tourism company.
 The CMRR continues to store rail equipment on its land opposite the Phoenicia Station.
 This segment is divided by a severe washout at MP 23.3 from Hurricane Irene in 2011, that prohibits rail service (rail bikes or trains) from MP 21.59 to MP 23.3.
 It is hoped that once the washout is repaired at MP 23.3 rail operations can be extended to the new trailhead for the Ashokan Rail Trail at Boiceville to allow rail passengers to continue on the trail.

 Kingston-Phoenicia (MP 2.9 to 27.85)

 The CMRR's former long-term goal was to run tourist trains on the entire 25-mile run from Kingston to Phoenicia.
 The goal was negated on November 14, 2017, when the Ulster County legislature voted to remove 11.6 miles of tracks from alongside Ashokan Reservoir for a rail trail.
 The tracks from MP 10.01 to MP 21.59 were removed in 2018.